thermalogic/PyRankine/README.md

 We wish that the PyRankine may be a helpful vehicle for  you to understand **Computational Thinking** and improve the programming skills.

-In the PyRankine, the Sample Rankine Cycles are used from [Michael J. Moran.
-Fundamentals of Engineering Thermodynamics(7th Edition), Chapter 8 : Vapour Power Systems](#the-jupyter-notebooks-of-example-rankine-cycles)
+The Example Rankine Cycles used are from [Michael J. Moran.
+Fundamentals of Engineering Thermodynamics(7th Edition)](#the-jupyter-notebooks-of-example-rankine-cycles)

 * [step 0](./step0) :  **Zero Abstraction** of The Ideal Rankine Cycle(Example 8.1)